radareorg/radare2/DEVELOPERS.md

 In order to contribute with patches or plugins we encourage you to use the same coding style as the rest of the code base.

+Please use ```./sys/indent-diff.sh``` before submitting a PR, to be sure to follow the coding style.
+If you find a bug in this script, please create an issue on GitHub.

 You may find some additional notes on this topic in doc/vim.

 * Tabs are used for indentation.
 In a switch statement, the